Karaoki15/AudioToText/README.md

 A Telegram bot that accepts audio files (MP3/OGG/WAV/WMA) and voice messages, processes them, and returns a text transcript.
 Handy for quick notes, interviews, meetings, and podcasts.

+This project was designed with **sales/support call analysis** in mind: turn a conversation into a **clean, speaker‑tagged transcript (Speaker 1 / Speaker 2)** and then feed it to an LLM (e.g., ChatGPT) to highlight coaching opportunities and mistakes.

 > Portfolio edition focuses on architecture and UX, without deployment instructions.

+## 🧠 Problem It Solves <a id="problem"></a>

+- Teams struggle to review calls because manual transcription is slow and fragmented.
+- This bot removes the friction: upload audio in Telegram → get a **high‑quality, speaker‑tagged** transcript → send to ChatGPT for **post‑call analysis** (objections, missed cues, next steps).
+- Result: faster feedback loops, better training for managers/agents.

 ## ✨ Features <a id="features"></a>

 - **Formats:** MP3, OGG, WAV, WMA, and Telegram voice messages.
+- **Speaker tags:** dialogue transcripts labeled as **Speaker 1 / Speaker 2** for easier analysis.
 - **Task queue:** multiple files go to a FIFO queue and are processed sequentially.
 - **ETA hint:** rough waiting‑time estimate based on audio duration.
 - **Processing toggle:** a switch to enable extra pre‑processing ("Parse with AI").
 - **Statuses & notifications:** progress and completion updates.
 - **Long texts:** smart splitting into chunks (up to 4096 chars each).
 - **Cancellation:** users can cancel an in‑progress task.
+- **LLM‑ready export:** transcript arrives in a format that’s easy to drop into ChatGPT for evaluation of mistakes and improvement points.

 ## ⚙️ How It Works <a id="how"></a>